Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Main result on the internal system Ellis semigroup

 \subsection{The face semigroup of a convex polytope}

-Assuming we are given a real cut $\&$ project scheme $(\mathbb{R}^n, \Sigma, \mathbb{R}^d)$ with an almost canonical window $W$ in the internal space, we shall define what is called the \textit{face semigroup} of $W$ (\cite{Bro}, \cite{Sa}).
+Given a real cut and project scheme $(\mathbb{R}^n, \Sigma, \mathbb{R}^d)$ with an almost canonical window $W$ in the internal space, we shall define the \textit{face semigroup} of $W$ \cite{Bro, Sa}.

 Let $\mathfrak{H}_W$ be the family of linear hyperplanes parallel to the faces of $W$.
-Then it defines a stratification of $\mathbb{R}^n$ by cones of dimension between $0$ and $n$ (those cones are called \textit{faces} in \cite{Sa}), that is, by non empty sets of the form
+It defines a stratification of $\mathbb{R}^n$ by cones of dimension between $0$ and $n$ (those cones are called \textit{faces} in \cite{Sa}), that is, by nonempty sets of the form